Mule (shoe)

 Mule is a style of shoe that has no back or constraint around the foot's heel.
-Mules have a history going as far back as Ancient Rome, even though they were not popularly worn until sixteenth-century Europe.
+The English word mule—originally written moyle—comes from French, which was using it specifically for women's slippers with an open heel since at least 1556.
 There, mules were bedroom slippers and not worn in public.
 Through the centuries, mules have changed in style and purpose and are no longer just boudoir shoes but are worn at any time, for any occasion.
 In addition to Western examples, mules come from cultures such as Turkey and Egypt, and appear in popular culture, from famous paintings to iconic celebrities' shoes.

+Name

+The English word mule—originally written moyle—comes from French, which was using it specifically for women's slippers with an open heel since at least 1556.
+This sense seems to have been mixed at the time with the idea of any shoe with an especially thick sole.
+Medieval Latin mule ([ˈmuː le], MOO-lay) was a variant spelling of mulae, the plural of mula, used by c.
+700 for slippers generally.
+This name in turn seems to have derived from the Classical calceus mulleus ("red calceus"), whose color name was taken from the much-prized red and striped red mullet fish.
+It is much disputed whether the mulleus properly referred to the special senatorial shoe (calceus senatorius) or the older shoe particular to Rome's patrician class (calceus patricius) since they both seem to have usually been dyed, may have varied over time, and Roman colors—particularly around items dyed with Tyrian purple—could encompass a large range of distinct shades.
+(The fish's name itself is cognate with the Greek mélas (μέλας), usually intending black.)
+In any case, the connection to the later use of the name for slippers may have been that the aristocratic calcei—particularly the luxurious mulleus—seem to have had a thicker-than-normal sole.

 History

-Etymology and original purpose

-Mule's etymology comes from Ancient Rome.
-In Ancient Rome, the phrase "mulleus calceus" [mullet shoe] was used to describe the red or purple shoe worn by the three Roman senators and later higher magistrates.
-In 16th century Europe and France, the Latin root word "mule" was used to refer to both backless shoes and slippers.

 Mules of the 16th century to the 19th century were bedroom or boudoir slippers worn inside and not out in public.
 Accordingly, mules were worn with dressing gowns and typically matched the loose outfits by having the same comfort.
 The early mules did not have any distinguishable features.
 This style of shoe has a storied history: when Comtesse d’Olonne, the risqué society beauty, wore a soft red pair of mules to church in 1694 – daringly peeping from beneath her richly-embellished skirt – it paved the way for the style.